-Courses Credits
+Courses Law Office Management Credits 3

-OAT 285 Law Office Management 3
+or 203 Law Office Management 3

-or

 OAT 290 Intern Program 5

 OAT 170 Intro to the Legal System 3

 OAT 160 Family Law 3

 OAT 172 Law of Simple Contracts 3

 OAT 173 Civil Procedure & Tort 3

 OAT 175 Estate Admin & Probate 3

 OAT 270 Criminal Law 3

 OAT 271 Real Property Law 3

 OAT 276 Business Entities 3

 OAT 280 Legal Research & Writing 3

 This section includes a list of courses offered at the College.
 Not all courses are offered each semester, and not all courses are offered on all campuses.
-The College reserves the right to cancel any course in the semester schedule for which an insufficient number of students register ACC Accounting
+The College reserves the right to cancel any course in the semester schedule for which an insufficient number of students register

+ACC Accounting